metricsscore/metrics/README.md

 To propose a new quality scoring tool to assess the research quality of radiomics studies.

 ## Purpose of This Repository
-We hope that this repository will stimulate a discussion of the proposed items.
+We hope that this repository will stimulate a discussion of the proposed tool and its items.
 We encourage the community to provide us with their views about how METRICS can be improved in the future.

 ## How to Use This Repository?
-- Under the “Discussions”, create a new discussion.
+- Under the “Discussions” tab, create a new discussion.
 - Then, select the category “General”.
-- Then, enter the title with the item (e.g., item#1 or item#21 as appearing in the publication) that you want to discuss.
+- Then, enter the item that you want to discuss (e.g., item#1 or item#21 as appearing in the publication).